 You must also start getting your delivery partners and other stakeholders ready to promote the digital service when it goes live.

 Once the service is live, you must continue to implement your channel shift plan, checking it every six months or annually.

-You must measure digital take-up data every month and share it through your dashboard on the Performance Platform.
+You must measure digital take-up data every month and publish the data.